Holographic Entanglement Negativity and Thermodynamics in Backreacted AdS Black Hole: Introduction

 A natural question that arises is whether holographic entanglement entropy admits a relation similar to the first law of thermodynamics in such backreacted field theories.
 To address this, we study entanglement thermodynamics in deformed strongly coupled field theories in the context of AdS$_4$/CFT$_3$.
 Specifically, we analyze the dependence of the entanglement entropy on temperature and backreaction for a strip shaped subsystem in the boundary field theory dual to a deformed AdS$_4$ black hole.
-Furthermore, while the impact of backreaction on entanglement entropy and related probes has been widely investigated, the behavior of HEN in this background remains largely unexplored.
+Furthermore, while the impact of backreaction on entanglement entropy and related probes has been widely investigated, the behavior of HEN in this background remains unexplored.
 Given that entanglement negativity provides a better probe of distillable quantum entanglement in mixed states, a systematic analysis in this context is both natural and timely.
-In this work, we present a detailed analysis of HEN for adjacent, bipartite and disjoint subsytems in the the string cloud deformed AdS black hole geometry.
-Employing analytic expansions in both low and high temperature regimes, we find a clear dichotomy in the effect of backreaction.
-At low temperature, the leading $\rho$-dependent correction enters as $(1-\rho)T_f^{\,d}$ and suppresses the HEN which indicates the inclusion of heavy static quarks enhances thermal correlations at the cost of quantum correlations.
-By contrast, in the high temperature regime, the HEN scales with $T_f$ and is enhanced with increasing $\rho$, as the near horizon contributions encoded in the $\widetilde S(\rho,d)$ coefficients grow monotonically with the quark density.
-This dichotomy persists for adjacent and disjoint intervals while in the bipartite configuration, the interplay between $\rho T_f^{\,d-1}$ and $(1-\rho)T_f^d$ terms leads to richer, parameter-dependent behaviour.
-A comparison with HEE shows that while, HEE is dominated by thermal scaling and is insensitive to the separation of quantum and classical correlations, HEN captures the genuine quantum contribution and thus provides a sharper diagnostic of backreaction effects in strongly coupled plasmas.
+Therefore, in this work we present a detailed analysis of HEN for adjacent, bipartite and disjoint configurations in strongly coupled field theories dual to the string cloud deformed AdS black hole geometry.
+In our analysis we find that at low and high effective temperature regime, the HEN increases with backreaction in all three configurations at leading order.
+This observation supports the findings that extra degrees of freedoms introduced due to matter enhances the correlation in the strongly coupled field theory.
 Further, HEN for two disjoint subsystems allow us to compute the critical separation at which the distillable entanglement vanishes.
-We give a master equation that can be used to find the critical separation for particular values of backreaction and dimensions.
+In the leading order we observe that increasing backreaction increases the critical separation at which the negativity vanishes.